Discharge Medicines Service

 The new service will also help meet the World Health Organization’s (WHO) goal to reduce severe avoidable harm from medicines by 50% by 2022.

 On 20th October 2020 new NHS regulations were laid to introduce changes to the Terms of Service for pharmacy contractors and these included the contractual requirements for the DMS.
 Further information and guidance on the service will be published by NHS England and NHS Improvement (NHSE&I) in guidance on the regulations and a DMS Toolkit.
 It is expected that these documents will be published in November 2020.

 Patients will be digitally referred to their pharmacy after discharge from hospital, using IT systems such as PharmOutcomes and Refer to Pharmacy or NHSmail.
 Using the information in the referral, pharmacists will be able to compare the patient’s medicines at discharge to those they were taking before admission to hospital.
 A check will also be made when the first new prescription for the patient is issued in primary care and a conversation with the patient and/or their carer will help to ensure that they understand which medicines the patient should now be using.

-There will be specific funding related to provision of the service, but the detail of this is yet to be agreed.
-Further information will be shared on this as soon as possible.
+There will be specific funding related to provision of the service, but the detail of this has not yet been published.